sudosammy/knary/README.md

 >Like "Canary" but more hipster, which means better 😎😎😎

-⚠️ **Note: Upgrading from version 2?
-You need to change your DNS setup to make use of new knary features.
-See step [#2 and #3](#setup) below.
-You may also want to configure [DNS_SUBDOMAIN](https://github.com/sudosammy/knary/tree/master/examples#likely-recommended-optional-configurations) to mimic how knary operated previously.** ⚠️

 knary is a canary token server that notifies a Slack/Discord/Teams/Lark channel (or other webhook) when incoming HTTP(S) or DNS requests match a given domain or any of its subdomains.
-It also supports functionality useful in offensive engagements including subdomain denylisting, working with Burp Collaborator, and easy TLS certificate creation.
+It also supports functionality useful in offensive engagements including subdomain allow/denylisting, working with Burp Collaborator, and easy TLS certificate creation.

 ![knary canary-ing](https://github.com/sudosammy/knary/raw/master/screenshots/canary.gif "knary canary-ing")